Utah Court Records

 How Do I Get a Utah Divorce Decree Online?

-Utah judiciary does not process online requests for divorce decrees.
-Thus, an interested person must visit the office of the clerk of court in person and during business hours to get a divorce decree.
+The Utah judiciary does not process online requests for divorce decrees.
+Thus, an interested person may visit the office of the clerk of court in person and during business hours to get a divorce decree.